Reframing the Human Dimension

 Download the PDF

-What these studies and concepts often do not adequately do is provide clarity to the problems surrounding defining and facilitating the desired soldier and leader competencies.
-Secondly, they often make aspirational claims that are hard to define or assess such as “embedding a learning expertise and culture within units” or “strengthening and accelerating the progression to critical and creative thinking.”2 Albert Einstein is often quoted as saying, “Everything should be reduced to its simplest form and then no further.”
-While the human-dimension components of the “cognitive, physical, and social” is a useful “bumper sticker,” it may be too simple to describe what we are trying to achieve.
+What the concept doesn’t adequately do is provide clarity to the problem.
+Secondly, it makes aspirational claims which are hard to define or assess such as “embedding a learning expertise and culture within units” or “strengthening and accelerating the progression to critical and creative thinking.”11 As Albert Einstein reportedly noted, “Everything should be reduced to its simplest form and then no further.”12 While the human dimension components of the “cognitive, physical, and social” is a useful bumper sticker, it may be too simple to describe what we are trying to achieve.

 Gardner’s Concept in a Nutshell

-Howard Gardner is a professor of cognition and education at the Harvard Graduate School of Education.
-He has a PhD in developmental psychology, and he is perhaps best known for his theory of multiple intelligences.
-Yet, it is concepts found in Five Minds for the Future that may offer insights to reconceptualize and reframe the Army’s thinking about the human dimension.
+Gardner is a professor of cognition and education at the Harvard Graduate School of Education with a PhD in developmental psychology.
+A prolific writer and scholar, he is perhaps best known for his theory and writings on multiple intelligences.
+Yet, it is his writing on the competencies needed for the future, encapsulated in his 2008 work, Five Minds for the Future, which may offer insights to re-conceptualize the Army’s thinking about the human dimension, specifically on how best to develop soldiers and leaders for today and the future.

-Like the defense community, Gardner acknowledges many of the changes and advances in such areas as science, automation, and globalization that affect society and the individual.
-He acknowledged the speed with which new knowledge is being created across disciplines and fields requiring one to continually “self-educate.”4 The implications of this growth of new knowledge on the Army’s educational system may be profound, perhaps resulting in more frequent, shorter, and more focused resident and nonresident educational opportunities as well as the fielding of new learning technologies to support self-study and collective training.
+Gardner acknowledges many of the same megatrend changes that will shape the future identified by the defense community.
+These trends include the power of science and technology and implications of such things as genetics and globalization.
+He acknowledges the speed with which new knowledge is accumulating across disciplines and fields requiring continual “self-education” or one will either be quickly overwhelmed or ill informed.13 The implications of these trends on the Army’s future educational and training systems will be profound, perhaps resulting in more frequent, shorter, and more focused resident educational opportunities and the fielding of new learning technologies to support self-study and unit training.

-Gardner noted the Army’s concept of work will be transformed—requiring teams of individuals from different localities, disciplines, and fields to converge on a problem.
-Team members will build on each other’s knowledge using computer-assisted decision-making tools and unique techniques for thinking, to include design and system thinking, to create novel solutions.
-Many of these workplace implications are well known to the Army and “teams of teams” are commonplace in solving many of the Army challenges.
+Gardner noted the concept of work will be transformed in the twenty-first century—requiring teams of individuals from many different localities, disciplines, and fields to converge on a problem.
+Team members will build on each other’s knowledge using unique design, systems, and other kinds of thinking to create novel solutions while utilizing computer-assisted decision-making tools.
+Many of these implications are well known to the Army, and “teams of teams” are commonplace in solving many of the Army challenges within both the institutional and operational arenas.
+This does not discount the importance and knowledge of more linear tools such as the military decision-making process.

-Acknowledging the future environment, Gardner postulates there are five minds that must be cultivated for success in the twenty-first century.
-These five minds are the disciplined mind, synthesizing mind, creative mind, respectful mind, and ethical mind.5 For Gardner, the development of each mind is equally important.
+Acknowledging the future environment and the potential for change, Gardner postulates there are five minds that must be cultivated for success in the twenty-first century.
+These five minds are the disciplined mind, synthesizing mind, creating mind, respectful mind, and ethical mind.
+Gardner acknowledges he is stretching the use of the word mind and could have perhaps more accurately used perspectives or capacities, but the word mind reminds us that individual actions, thoughts, feelings, and behaviors are created in the mind.14 Gardner places no special emphasis on any one of these minds, highlighting that the development of each is equally important.

 The Disciplined Mind

-The word “discipline” has three connotations, namely the mastery of a field of study, the ability to exercise a self-control for self-study, and the mastery of a way of thinking that is tied to the field of study.6 While recognizing the importance of accumulating knowledge to attain mastery, which may take five to ten years, Gardner notes mastery is more than simply being capable of regurgitating memorized facts and rules.7
+The word discipline has three connotations, namely the mastery of a field of study, the ability to exercise self-control for self-study, and the mastery of a way of thinking that is tied to the field of study (e.g., scientific thinking).15 While recognizing the importance of accumulating factual and subject-matter knowledge to attain mastery, Gardner noted mastery is more than simply being capable of regurgitating memorized facts and rules.
+He originally thought that it would take someone about ten years to attain mastery of a discipline, but given the advances made in computers and learning technologies, he subsequently modified this to five years.16

 The discipline for mastery for soldiers is the profession of arms: the study of war and warfare.
 The Army makes a considerable investment in soldier training and professional military education toward mastery of the discipline associated with each soldier’s career field and specific level of responsibility.
-Experience, time, and subsequent education enable the individual to master skills and knowledge at increasingly higher levels, but for the military professional, that may not be enough.
+For example, a newly commissioned lieutenant is expected to learn the tactics, capabilities, and employment of a platoon formation in addition to having a certain level of proficiency on issues which enable his or her unit to perform their task (e.g., training management and maintenance).
+Experience, time, and subsequent education enable the individual to exercise mastery of skills and knowledge at increasingly higher levels and with increasingly complexity within the discipline, but for the military professional that may not be enough.

 The Synthesizing Mind

-Gardner asserts that in the twenty-first century, the most valuable mind will be the synthesizing mind.10 In essence, synthesizing implies one has the ability to survey the ever-growing accumulation of information from across the disciplines or areas under study, separate the important from the unimportant, formulate and consolidate disparate information into a new whole, understand the big picture, and communicate the syntheses in an understandable form to others.11 This synthesizing process can result in a new concept or idea, a solution to a problem, or a new insight.
+Gardner asserted that in the twenty-first century the most valuable mind will be the synthesizing mind.20 In essence, synthesizing implies one has the ability to survey the ever-growing accumulation of information from across the disciplines or areas under study, separate the important from the unimportant, formulate and consolidate disparate information into a new whole, understand the big picture, and communicate the syntheses in an understandable form to others.21 This synthesizing process can result into a new concept or idea, a solution to problem, or a new insight.

 As noted by Gardner, the synthesizer must be willing to test his initial synthesis with others—essentially advocating a process of “red teaming”—that provides a critical eye on the product to help refine it and test its accuracy.
-The effective synthesizer must be able to know enough about other disciplines to assess what is valuable or whom to trust, value constructive challenge, and possess the ability to discern fact from fantasy or illusion.12 Effective critical-thinking skills enable the synthesizer to examine their thinking, perspectives, and assumptions.13
+The effective synthesizer must be able to know enough about other disciplines to assess what is valuable or whom to trust, value constructive challenge, and possess the ability to discern fact from fantasy or illusion.22 Effective critical thinking skills enable the synthesizer to examine their thinking, perspectives, and assumptions.23

-Increasingly, the future will belong to the leader who can gain a broad and deep view of the environment or problem using both linear and nonlinear constructs.
-This deep perspective can only be developed and improved over a lifetime of study both in formal educational and training programs and in self-study and reflection on one’s experiences.14
+Gardner highlights the importance of synthesizing for leaders.
+Increasingly, the future will belong to the leader who has or can gain a broader and deeper view of the environment or problem using both linear and nonlinear constructs.
+This deep perspective can only be developed and improved over a lifetime of study both in formal educational and training programs and in self-study and reflection on one’s experiences.25

-Gardner notes creativity was the product of temperament combined with mastery of one or more disciplines and an ability to synthesize.15 Creators and innovators are continually dissatisfied, seeking better answers and offering different questions.
-Innovators want to extend knowledge and shake up the status quo—often created by the synthesizers within society.16 Yet, it is important to note, “no society can be composed solely of creators—since they are by nature destabilizing.”17
+While it is accurate to highlight the importance of both individual intelligence and skills, combined with a culture that embraces innovations to be creative, Gardner argues creativity is the product of temperament combined with mastery of one or more disciplines and an ability to synthesize.27 Creators and innovators are continually dissatisfied, seeking better answers and offering different questions.
+Innovators want to extend knowledge and shake up the status quo—often created by the synthesizers within society.28 But, it is important to note, “no society can be composed solely of creators, they are by nature destabilizing.”29

-To respond to changes in operational environments, the development and nurturance of innovators is a critical requirement, especially to solve “wicked” or ill-structured problems where information and problem definition are difficult to define and gain agreement on.18 The challenge is not so much to create inventors who develop new things, but rather it is to develop talented creative thinkers who can define problems in clear language to others; who encourage and create the conditions for teams to seek out new and innovative solutions to problems; and who can manage the process of innovation.
-As the Army’s future operating concept highlights, innovation is the result of critical and creative thinking and the conversion of new ideas into valued outcomes not confined to any organization.19
+To respond to changes in OEs, the development of innovators is a paramount requirement, particularly to solve problems at all levels within the Army.
+The challenge is not so much to create “inventors” who develop new things, but rather it is to develop talented creative thinkers who can define problems in clear language to others, who encourage and create the conditions for teams to seek out new solutions to problems, and who can manage the process of innovation.
+As the AOC highlights, innovation is the result of critical and creative thinking, and the conversion of new ideas into valued outcomes not confined to any one organization.30

 The Respectful Mind

-Gardner recognizes the power of “tribal instincts” that often results in viewing what is considered “strange or unfamiliar” as bad.20 Gardner calls for respecting others and valuing those whom belong to other groups.
-He placed emphasis on the importance of role modeling respectful behavior, especially among leaders.
+Gardner recognizes the power of “tribal instincts” that often result in viewing what is considered “strange or unfamiliar” as bad.31 Gardner calls for respecting others and valuing those who belong to other groups.
+He places emphasis on the importance of role modeling this respectful behavior, especially among leaders.

-Given the diversity found in the Army, maintaining respect and trust among individuals is paramount to building effective teams.
-The Army is not immune to toxic individuals and leaders who berate and belittle others.
-Leaders must not only emphasize the importance of dignity and respect but also model this behavior and counsel those who don’t live up to Army standards.
-The Center for the Army Professional Ethic is leading the Army’s effort to develop a concept for the character development of soldiers and Army civilians which emphasizes the respectful mind as a key ingredient to good character.21
+Given the diversity found in the Army, maintaining respect among individuals is paramount to building trust and effective teams.
+The Army is not immune to the existence of the toxic leader who berates and belittles.
+Leaders must not only emphasize the importance of treating everyone with dignity and respect but also model this behavior in their interactions.
+Leaders must mentor and counsel those who do not live up to this goal.

-Effective leaders view diversity as an organizational strength.
-As noted by University of Virginia Professor Martin Davidson, diversity enables us to better solve problems.
-In leveraging diversity we create the conditions where different thoughts, identities, and perspectives are present, which results in the stimulation of more complex and innovative ideas to achieve greatness.22
+Effective leaders view diversity as strength, particularly in terms of problem solving.
+As University of Virginia professor Martin Davidson noted, diversity should be seen as a source of power in solving problems.
+In leveraging diversity we create the conditions where different thoughts, identities, and perspectives are present, which results in the simulation of more complex and innovative ideas to achieve greatness.33

-With global responsibilities, the U.S. Army operates in many nations and cultures.
-While the Army must create deep country and regional knowledge among select individuals and units, it must also develop cross-cultural competency in all soldiers.
-While we may not understand or agree with certain customs, we must inculcate an attitude of respect while acknowledging these differences.
+With global responsibilities, the U.S. Army operates in and with many nations and cultures.
+While the Army must create deep country and regional knowledge among select people and units, it must also develop cross cultural-competency in all soldiers.
+These cross-cultural competency skills provide the ability for individuals and units to operate effectively in and with different cultures and foreign military forces.
+While soldiers may not understand or agree with aspects of a foreign culture, to include its customs, we must inculcate an attitude of respect for these differences unless we desire alienating the population.

-Gardner’s discussion of the ethical mind is intentionally broad given its focus on the larger aspect of life, namely doing work that is excellent, ethical, and engaging, and that benefits the community and society as a whole.23 He addresses the ethical mind’s linkage to character and to living an ethical life.
-Gardener encapsulates his idea into the term “habits of mind,” whereby ethical behavior and decision making are ingrained in what and how we do things.24
+Gardner’s discussion of the ethical mind is intentionally broad given its focus on the larger aspect of life, namely doing work that is excellent, ethical, engaging, and benefits the community and society as a whole.34 He addresses the ethical mind’s linkage to character and the organizational and societal challenges to living an ethical life.
+Gardener encapsulates his idea into the term “habits of mind,” whereby ethical behavior and decision making are engrained in what and how we do things.35

 Ethics governing right and wrong conduct are embedded in the Army profession.
-Army Doctrine Publication 1, The Army, highlights the challenges warfare places on the morals and ethics of soldiers in the management of violence.25 As noted by Paul Robinson, effective fighters are ethical fighters, and immoral behavior, even by the lowest ranking soldier, can have a strategic effect with far-reaching consequences.26
+Army Doctrine Publication 1, The Army, highlights the challenges warfare places on the morals and ethics of soldiers in the management of violence.36 While adhering to ethical behavior on the battlefield and following the laws governing warfare is the legal and moral right thing to do, it also distinguishes American soldiers as good citizens with pride in their service to the Nation.37 As noted by Paul Robinson, effective fighters are ethical fighters, and immoral behavior, even by the lowest ranking soldier, can have a strategic effect and far-reaching consequences.38

 As members of the profession of arms, each soldier and Department of the Army civilian adheres to the “Army Ethic,” which is the body of principles and values governing the profession.
 Included in this ethic is the requirement to be